AA-Turner/pygame-ce/docs/reST/ref/surface.rst

       This value is different than the per pixel Surface alpha.
 For a surface with per pixel alpha, blanket alpha is ignored and ``None`` is returned.

-      .. versionchangedold:: 2.0 per-surface alpha can be combined with per-pixel alpha.
+      .. versionchanged:: 2.0 per-surface alpha can be combined with per-pixel alpha.

       The optional flags argument can be set to ``pygame.RLEACCEL`` to provide